Worst year of my life!

 Check out CBD and inflammation here.

-It's not just inflammation though.
+It's not just inflammation and pain though.

 Check out all the aspects of Anxiety that CBD can help with here.